Champion Spotlight: Priyambda Kumra

 Priyambda Kumra is pursuing her master’s degree in public health (MPH) at the University of Nevada, Las Vegas.
 She received her first dose of the flu vaccine after moving to the United States from India.
-She describes how her experiences in India informed her decision to advocate for vaccines.
+She describes how her experiences motivate her to advocate for vaccines.

 Priyambda: I have seen health inequities in the country I was born in, and I have seen people lack proper access to vaccines.
 When I saw this opportunity to raise awareness for global vaccinations, I immediately jumped on it.